Comparison of orbital launcher families

-This article compares different orbital launcher families (although many launchers that are significantly different from other members of the same 'family' have their own separate entries).
-The article is organized into two tables: the first table contains a list of currently active and under-development launcher families, while the second table contains a list of retired launcher families.
+This article compares different orbital launcher families (launchers which are significantly different from other members of the same 'family' have separate entries).
+The article is organized into two tables: the first contains a list of currently active and under-development launcher families, while the second contains a list of retired launcher families.

-The related article "Comparison of orbital launch systems" contains tables that list each individual launcher system within any given launcher family, categorized by its current operational status.
+The related article "Comparison of orbital launch systems" lists each individual launcher system within any given launcher family, categorized by its current operational status.

+This article does not include suborbital launches (i.e. flights which were not intended to reach LEO or VLEO).